SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### `NonGameplay`

 Servers that only offer microtransactions that do not provide a gameplay advantage can use the `NonGameplay` value.
 For example, selling custom weapon skins and chat colors would not be a gameplay advantage.

+### `Monetized`

+Servers that offer any "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage), such as selling "kits" containing items or vehicles, should also use this option.

 ## Deceptive Pricing